katgaw/simple-fastapi-app/README.md

 ## API Endpoints

 - `GET /` - Beautiful HTML page with the recipe
+- `GET /chat` - Chat interface with GPT-4o
+- `POST /api/chat` - Chat API endpoint (requires OpenAI API key)
 - `GET /recipe` - Get the recipe as JSON
 - `GET /health` - Health check endpoint
 - `GET /docs` - Interactive API documentation (Swagger UI)

+## Chat Feature

+The app includes a chat interface that allows users to chat with GPT-4o:

+1. Navigate to `/chat`
+2. Enter your OpenAI API key (starts with `sk-`)
+3. Start chatting!

+**Security Note:** Your API key is sent directly to OpenAI and is never stored on our servers.
+Each request uses your API key client-side.

 ## Deploy to Vercel